liqvidjs/liqvidjs.org/docs/reference/Keymap.md

 This class handles keyboard shortcuts.
+It is also available as a standalone package `@liqvid/keymap`.

 The `Keymap` is attached to the [Player](./Player.md#keymap) and can be accessed like so: